akkayadila/-Polkadot-Rust-Substrate-Project/README.md

 - **Building a blockchain:** Simulation of a transaction on Substrate node using front end
 - **Simulating a substrate network:** Simulation a substrate network by with two nodes
 - **Adding trusted nodes to a network:** Simulation of a permissioned Substrate network with key authorized nodes
+- **Smart contracts:** Building a basic smart contract to run on Substrate chain.

 ### 1. Building a blockchain
 1. Cloned the the substrate node template to start a substrate node from `https://github.com/substrate-developer-hub/substrate-node-template`